richardturnnidge/i2c_lessons/README.md

 ## 04 i2c ADS1115 Analog input

 This is a 4 channel analog to digital converter.

 Default bus address: $48-4B

 ## 05 i2c MCP4725 analog output

 This is a 12bit digital to analog output converter.

 Default bus address: $62-61 ?

 ## 06 DS3231 real Time Clock

+This code has been written for RTC modules based on the DS3231 chip, including the MOD_RTC from Olimex.

 Default bus address: $68

-This code has been written for RTC modules based on the DS3231 chip, and also assumes a bus address of $68.

 ### settime.bin